danielkunin/Deeplearning-Visualizations/article/optimization.md

 The optimization algorithm is also a core choice.
 You can play with various optimizers in the visualization below.
 That will help you build an intuitive sense of the pros and cons of each.

-In the visualization below, your goal is to play with hyperparameters to find parameter values that minimize a loss function.
-You can choose the loss function and starting point of the optimization.
-Although there's no explicit model, you can assume that finding the minimum of the loss function is equivalent to finding the best model for your task.
+In the visualization below, your goal is to play with hyperparameters to find parameter values that minimize a cost function.
+You can choose the cost function and starting point of the optimization.
+Although there's no explicit model, you can assume that finding the minimum of the cost function is equivalent to finding the best model for your task.
 For the sake of simplicity, the model only has two parameters and the batch size is always 1.

 {% include article/optimization/landscape.html %}

 The choice of optimizer influences both the speed of convergence and whether it occurs.
 Several alternatives to the classic gradient descent algorithms have been developed in the past few years and are listed in the table below.
-(Notation: $dW = \frac{\partial \mathcal{L}}{\partial W}$)
+(Notation: $dW = \frac{\partial \mathcal{J}}{\partial W}$)

 Adaptive optimization methods such as Adam or RMSprop perform well in the initial portion of training, but they have been found to generalize poorly at later stages  compared to Stochastic Gradient Descent.
 In Improving Generalization Performance by Switching from Adam to SGD, Keskar et al. investigate a hybrid strategy that begins training with an adaptive method and switches to SGD.